Getting started

 },

-**// specify the url of the bvc allowed device list (provided with the sdk)**
+// The URL of the BVC allowed device list (bundled with the SDK)

 bvc: {